 The duty of candour can be satisfied by giving a full and fair account in a witness statement, and exhibiting key documents.
 However, where a judicial review includes issues of fact, or requires the court to consider proportionality, more documents may need to be disclosed.

 Under the duty of disclosure in judicial review cases, “a document” includes deleted documents, so even if deleted documents are no longer retrievable, the fact they existed must be disclosed.
 The duty of disclosure requires a reasonable search, and requires a party to state if they have decided not to search for a category or class of documents on the grounds that it is unreasonable.

 22. How do we manage retention and disposal?

 Information and records will only be retained for as long as they are needed to support the WRA’s business requirements and legal obligations.
 At the end of that time, the records will either be destroyed or, if they are historically valuable, transferred to a Place of Deposit for permanent preservation.

 The WRA’s Retention and Disposal Schedule is the key to effective information management: it sets out the recommended periods for which particular classes of information must be retained in accordance with legal, audit and operational requirements.
 It provides a formalised, accountable system for the retention and disposal of information and can help to save time, money and space by ensuring that it is not kept unnecessarily.

-The GDPR and the Data Protection Act 2018 set up additional requirements around retention of personal data.
+The UK GDPR and the Data Protection Act 2018 set up additional requirements around retention of personal data.
 After the expiration of the applicable retention period, personal data does not necessarily have to be completely erased.
 It is sufficient to anonymise the data.
 This may, for example, be achieved by means of: